Kristina01111000/Drws_site/README.md

 $5 a month $40 a year for the site
 Write it everywhere,
-Make sure to remove the frees, except around the code Email him a reminder on monday to make sure he sets up stripe with his wife’s phone
+Make sure to remove the frees, except around the code

-made sarah an editor account